 APS/CPS Mandatory Reporting responsibilities and protocols

 Ongoing professional development shall be a shared responsibility of both the ADRC operating organization and each ADRC staff.
-ADRC staffers shall be responsible for attending and obtaining documentation of a minimum of six hours of continuing education each year; and the ADRC shall annually offer six hours of continuing education with topics to be determined as staff needs/interests are identified.
+ADRC personnel shall be responsible for attending and obtaining documentation of a minimum of six hours of continuing education each year; and the ADRC shall annually offer six hours of continuing education with topics to be determined as staff needs/interests are identified.
 In the first start-up year of an ADRC it is recommended that training be provided 2-3 hours/month to learn about different target populations and service/support options.
 In-service training can be held as a part of regularly scheduled meetings in which staff has an opportunity to discuss problems and successes and receive peer feedback regarding call handling techniques.
 In addition, there should also be regularly scheduled training sessions which focus on more specialized topics to refine and up-date staff skills and increase understanding of emerging issues.
 Training programs should also be designed to meet the continuing education needs of ADRC program directors and supervisors.
 The ABC’s of I&R Training Manual published by AIRS (www.airs.org) will be used as part of the training curriculum.

 A staff person who answers the telephone but does not meet the qualifications for required ADRC roles, at a minimum, shall be trained to: